The Full Story

 9:00 -10:15 - Welcome and Keynote Speaker, Rick Griffin, Executive Director, Community Resilience Initiative, Walla Walla, WA.
 Overlook Room

 10:15 - 10:30 – Break

-Education - Christy Gauss and Dr. Susan Phelps
+Education - Christy Gauss and Susan Phelps.
+Overlook 1

-Juvenile/Criminal Justice – Kory George, Josh Amyx, Stephanie Baker, and Holly Wood
+Juvenile/Criminal Justice – Kory George, Josh Amyx, Stephanie Baker, and Holly Wood.
+Clifty Room

-Medical and Behavioral Health – Dr. Katy Hopkins
+Medical and Behavioral Health – Katy Hopkins Hoffman Room

 1:30 - Conference Concludes